gxrsha/ai-accessibility-gen/README.md

 - **Google Cloud Vision API**: An AI-powered image analysis service from Google.
 It's used for extracting information from images.
 - **OpenAI API**: Utilizes GPT models for natural language processing and generation.
 It's used for creating descriptive text based on image analysis.
 - **browser-image-compression**: An NPM package for client-side image compression in the browser.
 It helps in reducing the size of the images before processing.
-- **dotenv**: A zero-dependency module that loads environment variables from a `.env` file into `process.env`.
-Used for managing API keys and other sensitive information.

 ## Getting Started 🚀